EDrigs/PurpleTeam/GAMEPLAYIDEAS.md

 #### Social Engineering - Send question designed to get recipient to divulge info
 - Mechanic Ideas:

-#### Phishing - Send fake option to trick recipient into clicking, almost like a pop up ad
+#### Phishing - Sends out fake enemy for player to shoot
-- Mechanic Ideas: if clicked, the recipient is stunned for a short time
+- Mechanic Ideas: if attacked, player will have location be revealed and stunned

+#### Ransomeware - Locks player out of some of their abilities
+- Mechanic Ideas: Stops player from using some of their abilities, timed/runs out, or player can give up some of their health